 When setting up your keyboard, you should be able to rest your forearms or elbows on your chair armrests while typing, without having to hunch your shoulders.
 The same goes for using a trackpad or mouse.

-If you’re constantly experiencing symptoms of DES, it’s important to go for an eye test, or update your current glasses prescription.
+If you’re constantly experiencing symptoms of DES, it’s important to go for an eye exam and see if you need to update your current glasses prescription.
 It’s possible that you simply have an unaddressed refractive error, and the right lenses may correct this and improve your perceived eye strain.

-You may find that a new pair of glasses can actually improve the way you work, as research shows that uncorrected refractive errors actually has an impact on economic productivity.2
+You may find that a new pair of glasses can actually improve the way you work, as research shows that uncorrected refractive errors have an impact on economic productivity.2

 When your regular prescription or reading glasses don’t improve eye strain, it may be time to consider computer glasses.